 Career Girls role models share advice to help girls discover their own interests and passions and instill in them the importance of believing in themselves.
-While viewing Career Girl videos with students, pay special attention to the My Advice and Overcoming Obstacles video clips.
-Invite students to listen for words that inspire them.
+While viewing Career Girl videos with the girls you're working with, pay special attention to the My Advice and Overcoming Obstacles video clips.
+Invite them to listen for words that inspire them.
 Have them use those inspirational words to create a mini-poster that reminds them each day, "You can do anything!"